Skip to content

 Gravity System Standalone unit, sits on a counter, manually fed with water Can be moved around and taken with you on house moves, or holidays Takes up counter top space and needs manual intervention

-Under Counter Installs underneath sink connects to water supply Higher capacities for lower maintenance, moderately improved functionality More difficult installation, loss of under sink storage space, higher initial cost
+Under Sink Installs underneath sink connects to water supply Higher capacities for lower maintenance, moderately improved functionality More difficult installation, loss of under sink storage space, higher initial cost

 Whole House Full centralised water treatment upon entry to home Comprehensive water filtration for all uses Very high installation and equipment costs, specialist plumbing skills needed, may still need point of use filters